An Exponent Activity for 6th Grade or Middle School Math Class

-Looking for an exponent activity for your 6th grade or middle school math class?
+Looking for an exponent activity for 6th grade or middle school math students?

 We played a little “exponent war” in our 6th grade math today, inspired by a couple of pins I saw on Pinterest.